AJMartel/PSShell/README.md

 - The 'regsvr32' tricks, as usual were 'stolen' from @subTee [gists](https://gist.github.com/subTee/f6123584a3258783e497481690ccc38d).
 - The 'InstallUtil' trick, was again 'stolen' from @subTee [gists](https://gist.github.com/subTee/af5c60a07977180c8bad).
-- The DLLExport is courtesy of [Robert Giesecke](https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) and the idea of using came from the following @subTee blog [post](http://subt0x10.blogspot.co.uk/2016/06/what-you-probably-didnt-know-about.html) about 'regsvr32'.
+- The DLLExport is courtesy of [Robert Giesecke](https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) and the idea of using it came from the following @subTee blog [post](http://subt0x10.blogspot.co.uk/2016/06/what-you-probably-didnt-know-about.html) about 'regsvr32'.
 - The code to run a console window from a Windows Application was 'stolen' from [here](https://social.msdn.microsoft.com/Forums/en-US/b7a14400-6d72-4fbf-9927-0966f69ef4a2/how-to-open-console-window-in-windows-apllication?forum=csharplanguage).